-Many businesses implement a shared mailbox in the early stages of their existence to manage their customer service emails.
+Many businesses implement a shared mailbox to manage customer service emails when they’re just starting out.
 A shared mailbox is an email account that gives multiple users access at the same time to view and send emails.
 It can initially serve as an easy way to set up and tackle all your customer service emails before you have a dedicated customer service department.
 Shared mailboxes can work well for a while but will eventually end up having some serious limitations once you start receiving a higher volume of customer emails.

 Pitfalls of a shared mailbox

-Here are some of the issues you will begin to run into once your shared mailbox starts to get too overwhelming:
+Here are some of the issues you will begin to run into once your shared mailbox starts to get too crowded:

-- Collision: Co-workers can reply to the same email at the same time leading to the customer receiving two (most likely inconsistent) responses.
+- Collision: Co-workers reply to the same email at the same time leading to the customer receiving two (most likely inconsistent) responses, while wasting agents’ time.

 - Neglect: The opposite of collision can also happen if one person assumes someone else is handling an email but they are not.
 Unfortunately, this leaves certain customer emails sitting at the bottom of an inbox.

-- Inefficiency: Customer service reps working on email waste up to 20% of their time sifting through customer emails to find the easiest ones to respond to first.
+- Inefficiency: Customer service agents working with a shared inbox waste up to 20% of their day sifting through customer emails to find the easiest ones to respond to first.
 We call this cherry picking.
-This not only wastes the rep’s time but it also leaves certain customers with more complex issues waiting too long.
+This not only wastes agents’ time but also leaves certain customers with more complex issues waiting too long.

-- Lack of context: Reps lack context when viewing a customer email and can waste time searching through email history to obtain full visibility of a customer’s conversation history and their issue.
+- Lack of context: Agents lack context when viewing a customer email and can waste time searching through email threads to try and gain insight into a customer’s conversation history and their issue.

-- Lost emails: There is always a risk of emails accidentally getting deleted and lost when using a shared mailbox.
+- Lost emails: There’s always a risk of emails accidentally getting deleted and lost when using a shared mailbox.
 This can leave a customer waiting indefinitely unless they decide to reach out again.

-- No collaboration: You cannot easily collaborate with another rep to resolve a customer issue or assign a specific rep to handle the issue.
-This is limiting and can lead to customer issues taking a considerably longer amount of time to resolve.
+- No collaboration: Agents can’t collaborate with teammates to resolve a customer issue or assign a specific rep to handle the issue.
+This is limiting and can lead to longer wait times for customers as issues take considerably more time to resolve.